pucha690/Store/README.md

 # Store

-Java Spring MVC.
-Puchkova V
+There is "GOOD STORE" course project made by Puchkova V. using Java Spring MVC framevork.